 (aren’t you proud of me for saving the plant tags?!)

-Think you’ll give a branch ladder plant stand a go this summer?
+Think you’ll give a DIY blanket ladder with branches a try?

 Make garden-themed IKEA crates